 My Choice

-I primarily use Darn Tough Ultralight No-Shows which have lasted >=5000 miles before needing to be replaced. and recently added in Xoskin anklet toes socks which seem to resist odor reasonably and are effectively preventing blisters between my toes.
+I primarily use Darn Tough Ultralight No-Shows which have lasted >=4000 miles before needing to be replaced. and recently added in Xoskin anklet toes socks which seem to resist odor reasonably and are effectively preventing blisters between my toes.
 My first pair develop a hole that was easily repaired after 640 miles.
 At 800 there are some small holes in the highest friction area (between my hammer toe ) but they are still working well.
-I am guessing I will get around 1000 nights, way less than my darn tough dock but longer than a pair of trail runners.
-In cool and wet weather I will typically wear light socks combined with Rocky Gore-Tex over socks.
+On my forth pair… average 1200 days of use, way less than my darn tough dock but longer than a pair of trail runners but longer than most toe socks I have tried.
+This has been mostly wearing sandals… I expect they might last longer inside shoes.
+In cool and wet weather I will sometimes wear light socks combined with Rocky Gore-Tex over socks.
 In cold conditions I have found vapor barrier socks to be extremely useful.

 Sock “Fit”